amelielabs/amelie-docs/content/sql/query/select.md

--- GROUP BY is not needed, since rows are already aggregated select time, device_id, hits format 'json-obj-pretty' from example order by 1;
+-- GROUP BY is not needed, since rows are already aggregated select time, device_id, hits from example order by 1 format 'json-obj-pretty';
 [{
   "time": "2024-12-12 13:00:00+02",
   "device_id": 1,